nguyendaithien/LSI_CONTEST_HUST/README.md

 Features

--Line Buffer Utilization: The implementation uses a line buffer to efficiently read and store temporary data during the convolution process.
+-Using Line Buffer : The implementation uses a line buffer to efficiently read and store temporary data during the convolution process.
 This helps optimize memory usage and processing efficiency.

 -Sequential Convolution Operation: The CNN model employs sequential convolution operations to perform image encryption and decryption.
 This approach is chosen to minimize hardware resource requirements while maintaining computational accuracy.